 It is estimated that most people in the developed world spend as much as 90 per cent of their time inside buildings and cars.
 But according to UK mental health charity Mind, being out in green spaces can help reduce feelings of stress or anger, making young people feel calmer, while also improving their confidence and self-esteem.

-Therefore, designing a classroom to have an outdoor area where students can enjoy more natural light and take in the open views of their surroundings, will naturally invoke positive feelings.
+Therefore, designing a classroom to have an outdoor learning area where students can enjoy more natural light and take in the open views of their surroundings, will naturally invoke positive feelings.

 Private outdoor areas within a school’s grounds or public areas outside learning environments can inspire and soothe the mind while offering a positive distraction from the desk.